yezhongqiang/mongo-spring-search/README.md

 Configuration(Map<String, CastType> casters, Integer defaultLimit, Integer maxLimit)
 ```

-* `casters` object to specify custom casters, key is the caster name, and value is a type (`BOOLEAN, NUMBER, PATTERN, DATE, STRING`).
+* `casters` object to specify custom casters, key is the caster name, and value is a type (`BOOLEAN, NUMBER, PATTERN, DATE, STRING, OBJECTID`).
 * `defaultLimit` which contains custom value to return records.
 * `maxLimit` which contains custom value to return a maximum of records.